xinhe97/academic-kickstart/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
-- Visitors
+- Visitors]
 ---

-Xin He is a PhD candidate.
+Xin He is a PhD candidate at [College of  Business, City Univeristy of Hong Kong](https://www.cityu.edu.hk).